Circular Economy Indicators Coalition

 PACE and Circle Economy

 Our world is only 8.6% circular.
-Material use and carbon emissions continue on an upward trend.
+Material extraction and carbon emissions continue an upward trend.
 In terms of sustainability and circularity, the global engine of change is stuck in reverse; we are still heading in the wrong direction.
-Measuring progress and the current state of play is key when accelerating the circular economy.
+Measuring progress, understanding the current state of play and steering towards the right direction are key when accelerating the circular economy.

-In October 2020, the Circular Metrics for Business report was released and can be used as a tool to navigate the complex landscape of circularity metrics, by providing a step-by-step guide on which metric to choose.
-Businesses can apply metrics to create awareness of the opportunities the circular economy brings to innovate their products among their shareholders, customers, suppliers and employees.
+In October 2020, the Circular Metrics for Business report was released and can be used as a tool to navigate the complex landscape of circularity metrics, by providing a step-by-step guide on which metrics to choose.
+Businesses can apply metrics to create awareness of the opportunities the circular economy brings to innovate their products among their shareholders, customers, suppliers, and employees.

 In April 2021, the CEIC launched the Circular Indicators for Governments report.
 The report provides an in-depth analysis of public sector indicators and provides opportunities for where action can be taken.
 Taken together, the reports provide the first clear picture of the current state of play on how businesses and governments are approaching metrics for the circular economy.